Information for Prospective Students

-Application ProcedureTo apply for our honours programme please go to the honours application page.
+Application ProcedureTo apply for our Honours programme, go to the Honours application page.
 For any of our other postgraduate programmes:

 - Please ensure that you first contact the department so that we know that you are applying and can expedite the application procedure.
 For masters and doctoral applications please contact the appropriate course convenor.